Mission District, San Francisco: Media

 The Mission District is covered by three free bilingual newspapers.
 El Tecolote is biweekly and has online articles.
 Mission Local is predominantly an online news site but does publish a semiannual printed paper.
-And El Reportero is a weekly newspaper that also has an online site.
+El Reportero is a weekly newspaper that also has an online site.

 Transit

 The neighborhood is served by the BART rail system with stations on Mission Street at 16th Street and 24th Street, by Muni bus numbers 9, 9R, 12, 14, 14R, 22, 27, 33, 48, 49, 67, and along the western edge by the J Church Muni Metro line, which runs down Church Street and San Jose Avenue.

 Gentrification

-The Mission District in the San Francisco Bay Area is a historic transit hub for the Chicano and the Latino community, especially on the 16th Street BART Plaza.
+The Mission District is a historic transit hub for the Chicano and the Latino community, especially on the 16th Street BART Plaza.
 An atmosphere like a public market with live music and food trucks, it is also a commuting point for public transportation, which primarily serves low-income working-class people.
-The majority of the residents that live in Mission District are of minorities and low-income families and uses this useful and open hub for gatherings and doing local businesses like food trucks.
-However, because of the Dot-Com Boom that occurred in the 1990s and the rise of technology and social media, major technology companies like Google and Facebook have moved up their offices to places like Silicon Valley, south of the bay, that have now become the hot spot for tech companies.
+The majority of the residents in the Mission District are of minority and low-income families and use this useful and open hub for gatherings and doing local businesses such as food trucks.
+However, because of the Dot-Com Boom that occurred in the 1990s and the rise of technology and social media, major technology companies such as Google and Facebook have moved their offices to such places as Silicon Valley, in the South Bay, that have now become the hot spot for tech companies.
 The Mission has felt the downstream effects of this demographic shift acutely.
 The intense surge in demand for housing and low supply of available housing has placed upward pressure on rents in transit hubs like the Mission, leading to gentrification and the displacement of families and small businesses.
 However, many residents protested and engaged in activism.
 They created a group called the "Plaza 16 Coalition" in response to the gentrification and the new zoning law, the "Eastern Neighborhoods Plan".
 They advocate for affordable housing, opposing market-rate developments and the luxury developments.